Call sign: Aviation

 Originally aviation mobile stations (aircraft) equipped with radiotelegraphy were assigned five-letter call signs (e.g. KHAAQ).
 Land stations in aviation were assigned four-letter call signs (e.g. WEAL – Eastern Air Lines, NYC.)
 These call signs were phased out in the 1960s when flight radio officers (FRO) were no longer required on international flights.
 The Russian Federation kept FROs for the Moscow-Havana run until around 2000.

 Currently, all signs in aviation are derived from several different policies, depending upon the type of flight operation and whether or not the caller is in an aircraft or at a ground facility.
 In most countries, unscheduled general aviation flights identify themselves using the call sign corresponding to the aircraft's registration number (also called N-number in the U.S., or tail number).
 In this case, the call sign is spoken using the International Civil Aviation Organization (ICAO) phonetic alphabet.
 Aircraft registration numbers internationally follow the pattern of a country prefix, followed by a unique identifier made up of letters and numbers.
 For example, an aircraft registered as N978CP conducting a general aviation flight would use the call sign November-niner-seven-eight-Charlie-Papa.
 However, in the United States a pilot of an aircraft would normally omit saying November, and instead use the name of the aircraft manufacturer or the specific model.
 At times, general aviation pilots might omit additional preceding numbers and use only the last three numbers and letters.
 This is especially true at uncontrolled fields (those without control towers) when reporting traffic pattern positions or at towered airports after establishing two-way communication with the tower controller.
 For example, Skyhawk eight-Charlie-Papa, left base.
 In commercial aviation, the callsign is usually the ICAO Flight number.
-For example, Delta Airlines Flight 744 would have the flight number DL744 and the callsign would be Delta 744.
+For example, Delta Air Lines Flight 744 would have the flight number DL744 and the callsign would be Delta 744.

 In most countries, the aircraft call sign or "tail number"/"tail letters" (also known as registration marks) are linked to the international radio call sign allocation table and follow a convention that aircraft radio stations (and, by extension, the aircraft itself) receive call signs consisting of five letters.
 For example, all British civil aircraft have a five-letter registration beginning with the letter G, which can also serve for a call sign.
 Canadian aircraft have a call sign beginning with C–F or C–G, such as C–FABC. wing-in-ground-effect vehicles and hovercraft in Canada are eligible to receive C–Hxxx call signs, and ultralight aircraft receive C-Ixxx call signs.
-In days gone by, even American aircraft used five letter call signs, such as KH–ABC, but they were replaced prior to World War II by the current American system of civilian aircraft call signs (see below).
-One exception to the parallelism between registration and call sign is ultralight aeroplanes in France, who are not obliged to carry a radio and indeed often don't.
+In days gone by, even American aircraft used five-letter call signs, such as KH–ABC, but they were replaced prior to World War II by the current American system of civilian aircraft call signs (see below).
+One exception to the parallelism between registration and call sign is ultralight airplanes in France, who are not obliged to carry a radio and indeed often don't.